Ukraine says Russian troops at gas compressor stations pose supply risk

-LVIV, March 10 (Reuters) - The arrival of Russian troops at some of Ukraine's gas compressor stations poses a risk to European supplies, Ukraine's gas pipeline operator warned on Thursday, although there were no signs of an immediate impact on flows.
+LVIV, Ukraine March 10 (Reuters) - The arrival of Russian troops at two gas compressor stations in eastern Ukraine poses a risk to European supplies, Ukraine's gas pipeline operator warned on Thursday, although there were no signs of an immediate impact on flows.

+Russia said compressor stations at Novopskov in the Luhansk region and Kupiansk near Kharkiv were under its control, and it guaranteed the safety of all operations and equipment.

+Russia is the European Union's top gas supplier and its invasion of Ukraine has sharpened concerns about supply disruptions, sending gas prices soaring.

 Gas supplies into Slovakia from Ukraine via the Velke Kapusany border point were stable at the time of writing, according to transmission system operator data.